THE FRONT LINE OF AWARENESS AND SAFETY

 The prevalence of the digital predator

 Not so long ago, parents could teach children smart practices about ignoring requests from strangers, or keep them safe by being physically present during their activities.
+In today’s context, however, this isn’t enough to combat the threat posed by digital abusers, who lurk online, often disguised as children themselves.

 In a remote-first, post-COVID world, the addictive power of social media, lack of privacy protections and growing use of smart devices, today’s kids are growing up in a predator’s playground.
 One rife with opportunities to groom, manipulate and exploit them, no matter how privileged their background or outwardly ‘safe’ their environment.